-FNU does not have post-graduate students, but their BVSc and BAg students do final year projects and may be able to participate in research.
+FNU does not have post-graduate students (although a Masters program is in development), but their BVSc and BAg students do final year projects and may be able to participate in research.

 In summary, FNU has very good laboratory facilities, but low technical capacity to put them to use.
 The academic staff cover a good range of animal health and husbandry expertise, but lack local contacts or experience, particularly in on-farm research.
 FNU could benefit from capacity building by participating in an ACIAR project if there was interest from the staff and support from the administration.